-When you are hiring an attorney, it can be difficult to wade through legal terms so you can ensure you find the attorney that is right for you.
+When you are hiring a Dallas personal injury attorney, it can be difficult to wade through legal terms so you can ensure you find the attorney that is right for you.
 One term you may have noticed is contingency, as well as its opposite, non-contingency.
 How do these terms apply to your case?

 What Is a Contingency Case?